Easton, Pennsylvania: Public education

-Easton Area School District serves public school students from Easton, Forks Township, Palmer Township, Martins Creek to the north.
+Easton Area School District serves public school students from Easton, Forks Township, Palmer Township, and portions of Lower Mount Bethel Township including Martins Creek to the north.
 As of the 2000 census, the combined population of the municipalities in the Easton Area School District was 53,554.

-The school district has seven elementary schools: Cheston, Forks, March, Palmer, Paxinosa, Shawnee, and Tracy for grades K-5, Easton Area Middle School Campus (in Forks Township) for grades 6–8, and Easton Area High School (in Easton) for grades 9–12.
+The school district has seven elementary schools: Cheston, Forks, March, Palmer, Paxinosa, Shawnee, and Tracy for grades K-5, Easton Area Middle School Campus (in Forks Township) for grades 6–8, and Easton Area High School (in Palmer Township) for grades 9–12.
 Total student enrollment in the school district is approximately 8,289 students in all grades as of 2020–21.

 Easton Area High School is known for its long-standing athletic rivalry with Phillipsburg High School in neighboring Phillipsburg, New Jersey.
 The two teams play an annual football game on Thanksgiving Day that is considered one of the largest and longest-standing rivalries in American high school football.
 In 2006, the rivalry marked its 100th anniversary.
 The game, which was broadcast on ESPN, was won by Easton.
 In 2009, Easton was the location of the Gatorade REPLAY Game in which the 1993 teams from the Easton vs. Phillipsburg game met again following their 7–7 tie in 1993.
 The REPLAY Game was won by Phillipsburg, 27–12.

 Easton Area High School competes in the Eastern Pennsylvania Conference, which includes the 12 largest high schools in the Lehigh Valley and Poconos and is one of the nation's most elite high school athletic conferences.
 Easton holds the third most conference championships in all sports, behind only Parkland High School and Emmaus High School.
 Easton is also home to Notre Dame High School, a Catholic school.